-Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+59 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
-STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Article 43.3(b): requirements under 21.9 must be met "as of the time of notification".
-Yes Verified?
-PCS Comment In prospectus: Revenue Priority of payments (prior to Enforcement Notice) Redemption Priority of Payments (prior to Enforcement Notice) Post-Enforcement Priority of Payments Trust Deed is cited in prospectus.
-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+STS criteria 59.
+The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.
+Verified?
+Yes PCS Comment Funding intercompany loan events of default: If a Funding intercompany loan event of default occurs and is continuing then the Funding security trustee may, by delivery of a Funding enforcement notice to Funding, declare all outstanding loan tranches to be due and payable on demand of the Funding security trustee Terms and Conditions of the Notes 8 Events of Default ľ EBA Final non-ABCP STS Guidelines - statements on background and rationale ľ EBA Final non-ABCP STS Guidelines